ponfri/cypress_template/README.md

 - AI agents (Copilot, MCP, etc.) must read all Markdown instruction files before making any code changes or generating new commands.
 - Always follow the latest conventions and workflows described in this documentation.

+## Contribution Templates

+This project uses GitHub issue and pull request templates for consistent and clear contributions:
+- **Bug Reports:** Use the bug report template to describe problems, steps to reproduce, and environment details.
+- **Feature Requests:** Use the feature request template to suggest new ideas or improvements.
+- **Pull Requests:** Use the pull request template to describe your changes, link issues, and confirm tests/documentation updates.

+Templates are located in `.github/ISSUE_TEMPLATE/` and `.github/PULL_REQUEST_TEMPLATE.md`.

 ## Advanced Reporting

 ### Mochawesome Customization